isht7/pytorch-deeplab-resnet/README.md

 The older version (prior to 24 June 2017) is available [here](https://github.com/isht7/pytorch-deeplab-resnet/tree/independent_wts).

 # Usage
+Note that this repository has been tested with python 2.7 only.
 ### Converting released caffemodel to pytorch model
 To convert the caffemodel released by [authors](https://arxiv.org/abs/1606.00915), download the deeplab-resnet caffemodel (`train_iter_20000.caffemodel`) pretrained on VOC into the data folder.
 After that, run
 ```